adrianaladera/atomic-baddies-lore/intro-to-atom-baddiez.md

-The [Atomic Baddies](#atomic-baddie) have many layers.
+The [Atomic Baddies](#atomic-baddie) have many layers (like an onion).
 You may not understand now, but if you wish to be enlightened, please continue reading.
 This doc compiles all our [traditions](#traditions), [motifs and mascots](#motifs-and-mascots), [vocabulary and nomenclature](vocabulary-and-nomenclature), and [glossary](#glossary).
 More serious acclimating to the lab things can be found in the [Lab Guide](https://docs.google.com/document/d/1lKayYaAPpht888L6OrTDPlhF_X8ZywD6t9jxhjNqkak/edit#heading=h.vbdyl0a6xx01), but this living document is where our culture lies.

-Current Atomic Baddies are [Ameya Daigavane](https://ameya98.github.io/), [Adriana Ladera](https://adrianaladera.github.io/), [Elyssa Hofgard](https://www.linkedin.com/in/elyssa-hofgard12/), [Song Kim](https://songkim.me/), Tuong Phung, YuLin Hsiao, and YuQing Xie.
+Current Atomic Baddies are [Ameya Daigavane](https://ameya98.github.io/), [Adriana Ladera](https://adrianaladera.github.io/), [Elyssa Hofgard](https://www.linkedin.com/in/elyssa-hofgard12/), [Song Kim](https://songkim.me/), Tuong Phung, Yi-Lun Liao, and YuQing Xie.

 # Traditions
 ### Coffeeing a Desk